-The Friendly Front Yard Toolkit helps community members and city placemakers to remake the common and generally underutilized residential front yard - and commercial sidewalk - into a community engagement space - a space that fosters serendipitous social interactions in service of community-building.
+The Friendly Front Yard Toolkit helps community members and placemakers to remake the common and generally underutilized residential front yard into a community engagement space - a space that fosters serendipitous social interactions in service of community-building.
 Created by The Musicant Group, a Minnesota placemaking and public space management firm, the Toolkit can engage neighbors and retailers in different and easier ways than blocks clubs and neighborhood associations.

 The national Green Ribbon Schools program highlights K-12 schools in Minnesota and across the nation that are saving energy and reducing operating costs, creating environmentally friendly learning spaces, promoting student health and providing environmental education to incorporate sustainability into their curricula.
-A Minnesota GreenStep Schools program, based upon Green Ribbon Schools and GreenStep Cities, is in development, aiming to pilot in K-12 schools by 2020.
+The Minnesota GreenStep Schools program, based upon Green Ribbon Schools and Minnesota GreenStep Cities & Tribal Nations programs, is open for pilot participants from public and private K-12 schools/school districts, green clubs, and resource organizations.

 At least two informational/educational activities or creation of a group to work on such; promotion of/assistance with Friendly Front Yards, block clubs, neighborhood associations.
-Report under action 2.1 marketing & outreach programs that are limited to promoting/achieving residential energy use reduction and energy efficiency; report business outreach campaigns under BP 25; report youth/student engagement in city government under 24.6; report other targeted campaigns under topic-specific actions, e.g. 23.3
+Report marketing & outreach programs that are limited to promoting/achieving residential energy/water use reduction under BPA 2.1.
+Report business outreach campaigns under BP25.
+Report youth/student engagement in local/tribal government under BPA 24.6.
+Report other targeted campaigns under topic-specific actions, e.g. BPA 23.3.

 Who's doing it